oelin/midjourney-reborn/README.md

 ## Usage

 To run this demo, clone the repository and then create a `config.json` file containing your bot's token.
-Then run with `npm`.

 ```sh
 git clone https://github.com/oelin/midjourney-reborn/